-You adore your child, but you can’t say the same about some of his annoying habits: The knuckle cracking.
+You adore your child, but you can’t say the same about some of his or her annoying habits: The knuckle cracking.
 The nail nibbling.
-The way he interrupts your phone calls with emergency pleas for peanut butter.
+The way he or she interrupts your phone calls with emergency pleas for peanut butter.
 Relax—there are a few wise strategies to restore your sanity.

 First, it’s important to understand the impulse behind the actions.
-If he’s smacking away at the dinner table, he may just need an etiquette adjustment.
+If they're smacking away at the dinner table, they may just need an etiquette adjustment.
 However, some parental button-pushers—like thumb-sucking, nail biting, knuckle cracking, and hair twirling—are unconscious ways to relieve tension.
-“They can help alleviate feelings that a child is experiencing in a big way—boredom, anxiety, overexcitement,” says Dawn Huebner, Ph.D., a psychologist in Exeter, New Hampshire, and the author of What to Do When Bad Habits Take Hold ($16, amazon.com).
+“They can help alleviate feelings that a child is experiencing in a big way—boredom, anxiety, overexcitement,” says Dawn Huebner, Ph.D., a psychologist in Exeter, New Hampshire, and the author of What to Do When Bad Habits Take Hold ($14; amazon.com).

 A gentle approach is best.
-“Shaming or punishing him may just compound the stress that’s feeding these habits in the first place,” says Jack Maypole, M.D., the director of pediatrics at the South End Community Health Center, in Boston.
+“Shaming or punishing your child may just compound the stress that’s feeding these habits in the first place,” says Jack Maypole, M.D., the director of pediatrics at the South End Community Health Center in Boston.
 Instead, he says, try to point out the appeal of giving up the behavior.
-If he clings to the thumb, for instance, say, “You’re a big kid now, and I don’t think big kids do that anymore.”
+If a kid clings to the thumb, for instance, say, “You’re a big kid now, and I don’t think big kids do that anymore.”

 Since these activities often fill an important sensory need, says Huebner, help your child find a substitute.
 Don’t underestimate the power of incentives.
-If she goes a day without biting her nails, let her choose dinner.
+If they go a day without biting their nails, let them choose dinner.
 And for every success, praise lavishly.
 “A little ‘whoop-de-do!’ is as much a reward as anything,” says Maypole.

 Finally, be patient.
-“Kids can be trying really hard,” says Huebner, “and have a setback on a tough day.”
+“Kids can be trying really hard and have a setback on a tough day,” says Huebner.
 She notes that it can take 21 days of sustained effort to break a habit.

 Nail biting sometimes indicates Nervous Nellydom, but not always.
 Your child may start by innocently trying to nip away a hangnail; the nibbling can cause soreness, which draws her attention back to it.
 Genetics may also play a part.
 One 2005 Japanese study found the nail-biting tendency was more commonly shared by identical twins (who have all the same genes) than by fraternal twins.

 The substitute: Munching on pumpkin seeds or dried fruit can satisfy the gnawing impulse.
-You can also give your child an emery board so she can gently file away when her nails call her name.
+You can also give your child an emery board so he or she can gently file away when the impulse to bite arises.

-Also try: Protect the nails by covering them with cool neon bandages during times when she nibbles (such as on long car trips).
+Also try: Protect the nails by covering them with cool neon bandages during typical nibbling (such as on long car trips).
 Keep fingers busy with clay or Lego pieces.
-It can also help to give her hands soothing attention with a scented lotion.
-Or offer her a special salon manicure if she can grow out her nails.
+It can also help to give your kid's hands soothing attention with a scented lotion, or offer a special salon manicure as a reward for growing out nails.